 HAPA is an ok school.
 One thing I do not like about it is that the staff are really harsh about us being loud in the lunchroom aren't all lunchrooms loud?
 Maybe you could close the lunchroom doors so it won't be as loud outside.
 Also I do not like the idea that you have to go to the back of the line when you do not have your ID card I mean I can write my code as fast as scanning the ID.
 And 5th grade workers?
 Are you out of your mind?
 Why doesn't HAPA ask 6 7 or 8th grade for some volunteers.
 Now about uniforms We should have the option to tuck in our shirt or not to tuck it in to put on our tie or not to put it on.
 But overall the teacher's are really fun the lunch could be better and the uniforms could be better and staff should be less strict about it.
 They should worry more about our grades than how skinny our pants are.

 Hmong American Peace Academy - (HAPA) is a charter high school in Milwaukee.
-The principal of Hmong American Peace Academy - (HAPA) is Chris Her-Xiong and can be contacted at email@example.com.
-763 students attend Hmong American Peace Academy - (HAPA) and identify primarily as Asian; Black, non-Hispanic; and Hispanic.
+The principal of Hmong American Peace Academy - (HAPA) is Chris Her-Xiong, who can be contacted at firstname.lastname@example.org.
+763 students attend Hmong American Peace Academy - (HAPA) and identify mostly as Asian; Black, non-Hispanic; and Hispanic.
 26% of the Hmong American Peace Academy - (HAPA) students are "limited in English proficiency."
 83% of the 763 students here have subsidized lunches.
 International Peace Academy - (IPA) is one of the nearest high schools.